 Students may choose to continue to learn and develop their use of a foreign language and improve their ability to communicate both orally and verbally.
 These options are all equivalent to AS or above and therefore are only available to students who have successfully completed a Level 2 (equivalent to GCSE) qualification in their chosen language.

 The languages and qualifications offered, subject to demand, are:

 - French - CEFR - CIEP DELF B2 Junior

 - Mandarin - HSK Level 4

-Each option shall be taught over 3 periods per week for four terms with assessment taken in the November or January sessions of the Upper Sixth.
-All courses are graded pass or fail and each qualification is internationally recognised and valid for life.
-All of the language options are also available to those students wishing to pursue a language as one of their Principal Subjects.
+Each option shall be taught over three periods each week for four terms, with assessment taken in the November or January of the Upper Sixth.
+All courses are graded 'pass' or 'fail' and each qualification is internationally recognised and valid for life.
+All of the language options are also available to students wishing to pursue a language as one of their principal A-level subjects.

 The CEFR qualifications in French, German and Spanish each give access to undergraduate courses at European universities without requiring a further language test, and hence without fees.

 The HSK level 4 also gives access to undergraduate courses at Chinese universities without requiring a language test and hence without fees.
 Read more.Young Enterprise